Be it with sewing or without sewing, learning how to make jeans smaller is an excellent hack you should know.

 The perfect length for a pair of jeans is when it doesn’t wrinkle and consolidate around your ankles.

-Small and tight jeans should have a straight form that hugs your curves and looks just like it’s a part of your body.
+Small and tight leg jeans should have a straight form that hugs your curves and looks just like it’s a part of your body.
+But not like slim fit jeans.
 If you are buying jeans, just make sure that it does not consolidate at the bottom, and you are good to go.

 Are Skinny Jeans Still Best?